 'You're a legend, Alan' - Hon.

-Tony Abbott, Australian Minister for Health (Heart Foundation
+Tony Abbott, Australian Minister for Health, now Prime Minister (Heart Foundation

 He was one of Australia's great characters' - 9 TV Network's Getaway 2008

 A welcome dose of inspiration' - 9 TV Network

 A cyber celebrity' - 9 TV Network's Getaway 2006

 The senior citizen who is leading the fight against

 heart disease' - 10 TV Network news

 This site is primarily about an unusual collection

 of over 2,600 photos of Sydney taken whilst walking